KiranJasvanee/OnlyPictures/README.md

     // If you do have URLs of images.
 Use below function to have UIImageView instance and index insted of 'pictureViews(index: Int) -> UIImage'
     // NOTE: It's your resposibility to assign any placeholder image till download & assignment completes.

     func pictureViews(_ imageView: UIImageView, index: Int) {

         // Use 'index' to receive specific url from your collection.
 It's similar to indexPath.row in UITableView. let url = URL(string: self.pictures[index])

         imageView.image = #imageLiteral(resourceName: "defaultProfilePicture")   // placeholder image
         imageView.af_setImage(withURL: url!)   // Use any library to allocate your image from url to imageView.
-I've used SDWebImage here for downloading, assigning & caching.
+I've used AlamofireImage here for async downloading, assigning & caching.

     }
 }